• Skip to primary navigation

 8. Add the sugar, butter, and a pinch of salt.

-9. Return to medium-low heat and stir constantly with a heat-proof rubber spatula or a wooden spoon, cook until thickened, between 10-20 minutes.
+9. Return to medium-low heat and stir constantly with a heat-proof rubber spatula or a wooden spoon, and cook until thickened, between 10-20 minutes.

 10. The blueberry curd should coat the back of your spatula.
 The curd will continue to thicken as it cools.